 From engineering to operations, Meet the Appvians is a series that shines a spotlight on the people behind our products: What they do, what they enjoy outside of work, and how they’ve experienced life at Appvia.

-This time, we caught up with Mark Hughes, Appvia’s Product Engineering Lead on how Appvia Kore Operate, as well as product engineering principles, have evolved during his time with the company.
+This time, we caught up with Mark Hughes, Appvia’s Product Engineering Lead on how Appvia Wayfinder, as well as product engineering principles, have evolved during his time with the company.

 Mark, can you first give a brief overview of what it is that you do at Appvia?

 So my title now is ‘Product Engineering Lead’.
-Myself and Rohith, who is also an Engineering Lead at Appvia, head up the engineering of Kore Operate, working to align the dev team and drive the product forward.
+Myself and Rohith, who is also an Engineering Lead at Appvia, head up the engineering of Wayfinder, working to align the dev team and drive the product forward.

 Yes, congratulations on your recent promotion!
 Can you give some background on what you were doing before?

 Just over a year ago, in early 2020, I started as a Senior Engineer on the product team.
 Originally, my role was very much developing and shaping the product.
 As time has progressed, I moved into more of getting the process right and lining stories up in the backlog — things that act as glue between product and development.

 I came in from a development background, leading on big corporate IT projects.
 It’s very different from coming into a startup and building a brand new product, and Appvia is my first-ever startup!